mkraenz/mimo-tally-be-py/deployment.md

 - `POSTGRES_PASSWORD`: The Postgres password.
 - `POSTGRES_USER`: The Postgres user, you can leave the default.
 - `POSTGRES_DB`: The database name to use for this application.
 You can leave the default of `app`.
-- `SENTRY_DSN`: The DSN for Sentry, if you are using it.

 ## GitHub Actions Environment Variables